 Daily Physical Education (P.E.)
 K-12.
-All students in grades K-12, including students with disabilities, special health-care needs, and in alternative educational settings, will receive daily physical education for the duration of the school year.
-All physical education taken for credit will be taught by a certified physical education teacher and will be tied to established State standards.
-Student involvement in other activities involving physical activity (e.g., interscholastic or intramural sports) will not be substituted for meeting the physical education requirement.
+All students in grades K-12, including students with disabilities, special health-care needs, and in alternative educational settings, will receive daily physical education (or its equivalent of 150 minutes/week for elementary school students and 225 minutes/week for middle and high school students) for the entire school year.
+All physical education will be taught by a certified physical education teacher.
+Student involvement in other activities involving physical activity

+(e.g., interscholastic or intramural sports) will not be substituted for meeting the physical education requirement.
 Students will spend at least 50 percent of physical education class time participating in moderate to vigorous physical activity.

 Daily Recess.
-All elementary school students will have at least 20 minutes a day of supervised recess, preferably outdoors, during which teachers should encourage students to engage in moderate to vigorous physical activity through the use of space and equipment.
+All elementary school students will have at least 20 minutes a day of supervised recess, preferably outdoors, during which schools should encourage moderate to vigorous physical activity verbally and through the provision of space and equipment.

 Schools should discourage extended periods (i.e., periods of two or more hours) of inactivity.
-When activities, such as mandatory school-wide testing, make it necessary for students to remain indoors for long periods of time, the schools should give students periodic breaks during which time they are encouraged to stand and be moderately active.
+When activities, such as mandatory school-wide testing, make it necessary for students to remain indoors for long periods of time, schools should give students periodic breaks during which they are encouraged to stand and be moderately active.

 Physical Activity Opportunities Before and After School.
 All elementary, middle, and high schools will offer extracurricular physical activity programs, such as physical activity clubs or intramural programs.
-The high school, middle school as appropriate, will offer interscholastic sports programs.
-The District will offer a range of activities that meet the needs, interests, and abilities of all students, including boys, girls, students with disabilities, and students with special health-care needs.
-The District will ensure compliance with all Title IX regulations.
+All high schools, and middle schools as appropriate, will offer interscholastic sports programs.
+Schools will offer a range of activities that meet the needs, interests, and abilities of all students, including boys, girls, students with disabilities, and students with special health-care needs.